jeffreygwang/226diffusion/README.md

 ```

 Then the actual forward pass runs like this:
-- Before anything, I first take the w2vec-google-news-300 embeddings of these guys, and JL project the 5 words to 128 space.
+- Before anything, I first take the w2vec-google-news-300 embeddings of these classes, and JL project the words to 128 space.
 - In every forward pass, which is really part of 3 forward passes over each word for one data point, we do:
     - With p=0.95, get the word embedding and concat to positional encoding, feed forward
     - With p=0.05, just take pos encoding + all 0's, feed forward

-> **NOTE**: Our JL projection is actually really bad; $\epsilon$ is like 0.3!

 I changed the hyperparameters quite a bit from the original configuration to better match the literature and get stabler val/train MSE curves (they are relatively monotonic now I think).
 Also, there's an EMA model for stability being trained too.

+# Code Layout
+- `utils.py` contains utilities for data processing
+- `modules.py` implements the main UNet in the diffusion model
+- `ddpm_conditional.py` implements the main training logic for the model!